How to Steam Eggs

 With my first Easter as a mommy approaching rapidly, thoughts of dyeing Easter eggs, hunts in the morning dewy grass, and pastel baskets full of goodies are on my mind.
 Problem is, I’ve never been a big fan of green-tinged, hard-to-peel eggs.

 The solution?
 Steam!
 Once I perfected my timing and technique for steamed hard-cooked eggs I was sold for life.
-Whether you’re here for those peelable Easter eggs or want pretty classic deviled eggs to share at your next party, I encourage you to try steaming.
+Whether you’re here for those peelable Easter eggs, making irresistible classic deviled eggs, or want perfectly cooked ones before you make a gourmet batch of smoked deviled eggs to share at your next party, I encourage you to try steaming.

 It’s Hard Cooked – Not Hard boiled